fjoralba-k/fjoralba-k/README.md

 - Currently mastering the art of software engineering
 - Enthusiastic about problem-solving and creative coding
-- Open to collaboration and eager to learn from fellow developers
+- Eager to learn from experienced developers

 📫 **Let's Connect:**